Optimal Oblivious Subspace Embeddings with Near-optimal Sparsity: Main Ideas

 In all our models, the entries of $S$ are uncorrelated with mean $0$ and variance $p$, and therefore the entries of $SU$ are uncorrelated with uniform variance.
 If we consider a random matrix $G$ with Gaussian entries which keeps the covariance profile of the entries of $SU$, then this Gaussian random matrix $G$ has independent Gaussian entries with variance $p$.
-Using classical results about singular values of Gaussian random matrices, it can be shown that the singular values of $G$ are sufficiently clustered around $pm$ with high probability for $m = \Omega(d/\varepsilon^2)$.
-Therefore, it is reasonable to decompose the difference between the spectrum of $SU$ and the spectrum of $\sqrt{pm}I_{d \times d}$ into two parts, the Gaussian error and the universality error.
-Informally speaking, the Gaussian error is the difference between the spectrum of $G$ and the spectrum of $\sqrt{pm}I_{d \times d}$, and the universality error is the difference between the spectrum of $SU$ and the spectrum of $G$ under some metric to be chosen later.
-The precise meaning of the Gaussian error and the universality error can only be well-defined after we choose the specific metric of the errors, and some concrete examples will be presented later.
-The precise estimates of Gaussian error can be obtained by standard calculations.
+Using classical results about singular values of Gaussian random matrices, it can be shown that the singular values of $G$ are sufficiently clustered around $\sqrt{pm}$ with high probability for $m = \Omega(d/\varepsilon^2)$.
 Thus, it suffices to find conditions under which the singular values of $SU$ are sufficiently close to the singular values of $G$.
+This is the phenomenon of universality whereby random systems show predictable (in this case Gaussian) behavior under certain limits.

-Recent work by Brailovskaya-van Handel \cite{brailovskaya2022universality} developed tools to bound various measures of universality errors for random matrices obtained as a sum of independent random matrices.
-Using these new tools, \cite{chenakkod2024optimal} achieved optimal embedding dimension $m=O(d/\varepsilon^2)$.
-Informally speaking, \cite{chenakkod2024optimal} uses one of these bounds in \cite{brailovskaya2022universality} to estimate the universality error measured by the Hausdorff distance between the spectra of (augmented versions of)
+\textbf{Failure of black-box universality.} Recent work by Brailovskaya-van Handel \cite{brailovskaya2022universality} on universality for certain random matrix models developed tools to bound the distance between the spectrum of a random matrix model obtained as a sum of independent random matrices and the spectrum of a Gaussian random matrix with the same covariance profile.
+Using these tools, \cite{chenakkod2024optimal} achieved optimal embedding dimension $m=O(d/\varepsilon^2)$ for OSEs by using the bound in \cite[Theorem 2.6]{brailovskaya2022universality} to estimate the Hausdorff distance (a concept of distance between two subsets of $\R$; $A,B \subset \R$ are said to be $\varepsilon$-close in Hausdorff distance if $A$ is in the $\varepsilon$-neighborhood of $B$ and $B$ is in the $\varepsilon$ neighborhood of $A$) between the spectra of